 Unlike others, Alchi is located on a plain land and boasts of ancient sculptures, books, paintings, and figurines.

-How to reach Alchi Monastery: From Leh, travel towards the banks of Indus River off Leh – Srinagar road for 70 km to reach this age old monastery.
-Private cabs are best options.
+How to reach Alchi Monastery: From Leh, travel towards the banks of Indus River off Leh – Srinagar road for 70 km to reach this age-old monastery.
+Private cabs are the best options.

 8. Phyang Monastery

 Phyang Gompa belongs to the red hat sect of Buddhism and is perhaps the most impressive monastery in Leh Ladakh.
 It is located on a hilltop and thus offers stunning views of the surrounding.

 This white and ochre-colored structure is one of the must-visit monasteries in Ladakh and is an important hub of Digung teachings.
 The wall paintings at Phyang Gompa depict Buddhist culture and heritage.